omahs/website-5/src/pages/studyclub.md

 ## Upcoming Sessions
 All meetings are held via Zoom [here](https://zoom.us/j/99200763534) at 9am PST / 12pm EST / 5PM UTC.

-- Feb 1 - What RISC-V has to do with RISC Zero’s zkVM
 - Feb 15 - Finite Field Implementations: Algorithms for Fast Multiplication and Modular Reduction
 - Mar 15 - Using Quotients in ZK Protocols: A Peek Inside STARKs
 - Mar 29 - FRI Folding in Action: Splitting and Mixing Polynomial Commitments